 Please refer to the 2017 budget sheet for estimated costs.

-You are responsible for paying The Ohio State University tuition plus a $2,502 program fee.
+You are responsible for paying The Ohio State University tuition plus a TBD program fee.
 The program fee includes accommodation, in country instruction, and program related field trips.
-The fee does not include your airfare (est. $1,700), visa fees (if applicable), or food while in country (est. at $1,000).
+The fee does not include your airfare (est. $1,700), visa fees (if applicable), transportation to/from the airport to Tokyo, or food while in country (est. at $1,000).

 Student should begin researching funding opportunities before they have been accepted into a study abroad program.
 Grants and Scholarship deadlines may occur before the study abroad program application deadline.